Program fPET 2024

 We have made every effort to accommodate the preferences and scheduling requests submitted by participants.
 Please note that Room A will host all hybrid presentations.
 If you applied in time for an online presentation, your talk has been scheduled in this room.

-Please check this page regularly for updates and further information as we finalize the program.
+Please check this page regularly for updates and further information as the program is updated daily.
 We are committed to ensuring that fPET 2024 is a productive and enriching experience for all attendees.

 Poster Session - List of Posters